 - B. Principles of Consolidation The consolidated financial statements include the Arboretum, Garden and Land Holdings, LLC and are prepared on the accrual basis of accounting in conformity with accounting principles generally accepted in the United States of America.
-All significant intercompany activity was eliminated in consolidation. - C. New Accounting Pronouncements The Organization adopted the guidance issued in Accounting Standards Update ("ASU") No. 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
-The main provisions of ASU 2020-07 require an organization to present contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash and other financial assets.
-The standard also increases the disclosure requirements around contributed nonfinancial assets, including disaggregating by category the types of contributed nonfinancial assets a nonprofit entity has received.
-Adoption of this standard did not have a significant impact on the consolidated financial statements, with the exception of increased disclosure. - D. Accounting Method The Organization has reported information regarding its financial position and activities according to two classes of net assets: without donor restrictions and with donor restrictions.
+All significant intercompany activity was eliminated in consolidation. - C. Accounting Method The Organization has reported information regarding its financial position and activities according to two classes of net assets: without donor restrictions and with donor restrictions.

-Net assets without donor restrictions represent net assets that are not subject to donor-imposed restrictions.
+Net assets without donor restrictions represent net assets that are not subject to donorimposed restrictions.
 Contributions are considered to be available for general use unless specifically restricted by the donor.
-Net assets without donor restrictions include board designated endowment funds of \$23,379,225 as of September 30, 2022 (Note 9).
+Net assets without donor restrictions include board designated endowment funds of \$26,683,453 (Note 9), board designated strategic projects of \$671,000 and board designated reserve funds of \$1,231,092 as of September 30, 2023.
+Board designated endowment funds have been set aside by the Board to operate as an endowment, board designated strategic projects have been set aside by the Board for the Garden's front paver remediation and board designated reserve funds have been set aside by the Board for future needs of the Organization.
 These designations are based on Board actions, which can be altered or revoked at a future time by the Board.